AdobeDocs/experience-manager-65.en/help/sites-deploying/troubleshooting.md

 If you install or update JSP files to Experience Manager on JBoss and the corresponding servlets are not compiled, ensure the JBoss JSP compiler is correclty configured.
 For information, see the
 [JSP Compilation Issues in JBoss](https://helpx.adobe.com/experience-manager/kb/jsps-dont-compile-jboss.html) article.

+### The Website Does Not Load or Fails Intermittently with Java 11 {#the-website-does-not-load-or-fails-intermittently-with-java11}

+There is a known issue with AEM 6.5 running on Java 11 where the website might not load or fail intermittently.

+If this happens, please follow the below workaround:

+1. Open the `sling.properties` file under the `crx-quickstart/conf/` folder
+1. Locate the following line:

+   `org.osgi.framework.bootdelegation=sun.,com.sun.`

+1. Replace it with the following:

+   `org.osgi.framework.bootdelegation=sun.,com.sun.,jdk.internal.reflect,jdk.internal.reflect.*`

+1. Restart the instance.